Philatelic Society of Lancaster County

 In 2019, he was awarded the APS Article of Distinction for An 1845 “Ship Letter” from Port-au-Prince, Hispaniola to New York City on the Brig Hayti., which was a special feature in the January 2019 Philatelic Society of Lancaster County Newsletter, and subsequently published in the March 2019 Empire State Postal History Society journal Excelsior!
 You can also view the article and other award winners on the APS website HERE.

 In 2020, he was the recipient of the Grand Award and Large Gold in Literature at the Sarasota National Stamp Expo and Writers Unit 30 for his work entitled New Plate Flaw Discovery: “Dash and Ink Trail” on 3¢ 1851 Stamp, which was published in The Chronicle 259 (August 2018), Vol. 70, No. 3, pp 215-217.
 He also received a Large Vermeil for An 1845 “Ship Letter” from Port-au-Prince, Hispaniola to New York City on the Brig Hayti.
 He was also honored with the Excelsior!
-Best Article of Award by his peers at the Empire State Postal History Society for his 2019 article entitled From the Front Lines: Lt.
+Best Article Award by his peers at the Empire State Postal History Society for his 2019 article entitled From the Front Lines: Lt.
 Col. William G. Belknap’s First Hand Account of the Battle of Monterrey during the Mexican-American War in 1846.
 This article also took home a Large Vermeil at the 2020 SESCAL (Stamp Exhibition of Southern California) First Annual Literature Exhibition of Philatelic Articles.

 1. DiComo, PhD, Charles J., From the Grain Fields of Virginia to a Gin Distillery in Holland, Excelsior!, March 2017, Whole No. 25 NS, pp. 12-15.